 Now, few lenders will include tax deductible interest and many will assess your existing loans at a higher interest rate than what you’re actually paying.

-Which lenders lenders will approve the amount you need?
+Which lenders will approve the amount you need?

 Please call us on 1300 889 743 and we can provide a free serviceability assessment.

-We have access to other lenders that are not governed by APRA such as specialist and non-bank lenders.
+We have access to other lenders not governed by APRA such as specialist and non-bank lenders.

 Interest rate discounts